KevKeyingLi/KevKeyingLi.github.io/drafts/Parallel and Concurrent Programming with Java/2020-12-16 Parallel and Concurrent Programming with Java.md

 * how the memory is organized
 * how the computer accesses data

+Constraints when working with memory
-* Computer memory usually operates at a much slower speed than processors do
+* Speed: memory usually much slower than processors
-* when one processor is reading or writing to memory, that often prevents any other processors from accessing that same memory element
+* Mutex: when one processor is reading or writing to memory, that often prevents any other processors from accessing that same memory element

 There are two main memory architectures that exist for parallel computing, **shared memory** and **distributed memory**.